 Apart from your individual allowances and duty-free allowances, some products and devices are prohibited from entering the United Kingdom.
 This rule applies no matter which country you are travelling from.

 Customs staff at Border Force will seize any banned or restricted goods from entering into the United Kingdom.
-A selection of banned and restricted goods include:
+The list of banned and restricted goods includes:

 Certain restrictions apply for bringing in food and plant products if: